-Beat room temperature eggs, vanilla and sugar in a medium bowl for about 3-5 minutes with an electric mixer until white, foamy and triple in volume.
+In the bowl of an electric mixture, beat room temperature eggs, vanilla and sugar for about 3-5 minutes the mixture turns white, foamy and triples in volume.

 Add mascarpone or cream cheese and whip with a hand mixer until smooth.

-Run a knife along the sides of the cake to release it from the pan, then carefully unmold it and move to a cake stand.
+The next day, carefully run a knife along the sides of the cake to release it from the pan.